dart-lang/dartdoc/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dart-lang/dartdoc/badge.svg?branch=master)](https://coveralls.io/github/dart-lang/dartdoc?branch=master)

-Use `dart doc` to generate HTML documentaton for your Dart package.
+Use `dart doc` to generate HTML documentation for your Dart package.

 For information about contributing to the dartdoc project, see the [contributor docs][].

-For issues/details related to hosted Dart API docs, see [dart-lang/api.dart.dev](https://github.com/dart-lang/api.dart.dev/).
+For issues/details related to the hosted Dart SDK API docs, see [dart-lang/api.dart.dev](https://github.com/dart-lang/api.dart.dev/).

 ## Installation